-International flights have been open since the middle of June — a welcome change since on March 25, Ukraine closed its border for all scheduled passenger services.
+International flights have been open since the middle of June (except a brief closure in September) — a welcome change since on March 25, Ukraine closed its border for all scheduled passenger services.

 Additionally, the US Embassy in Kiev, Ukraine has resumed online scheduling of certain American Services (things like passport renewals and replacements).
 It’s a welcome update, especially since these services have been suspended for months.

 As of October 26th, Ukraine has 457 active cases per 100,000 people.
 Testing is available and happening.
 Healthcare in Kiev is good, with a number of quality private hospitals.

 There is a slow increase in cases since the country opened up that we are watching carefully, but the number of cases (adjusted for population) and rate of increase are still much lower than most states in the US (which has an average of around 802 cases per 100,000).